Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 ### Features to Implement in future
 - Option to choose language to either english or swedish.
 This allows english speaking customers to view the website and get a better understanding of the clinic.
-- Add a "treatments" page, which provides more information of the treatments used by the dentist.
+- Add a "treatments" page, which provides more information about the treatments used by the dentist.
-- Add clickable images with correspondent text on desktop and slides of pictures with correspondent text as shown in the wireframes.
+- Add clickable images with correspondent text on desktop, and slides of pictures with correspondent text as shown in the wireframes.
 This was the original plan but wasn't added because it would've taken too much time and required javascript.
 - Improve styling on the text.

 ## Technologies Used